lexnederbragt/MBV3070-H19/0_Variables_Types.md

 Q: Why the first C is in position 5?

-Modify to find the number of Ts.
+Q: How would you find the number of Ts?
-Modify to find where the first T is.
+Q: How wold you find the position of the first T?

-## Assigning values
+## Using variables

 In a programming situation, we usually have data that we want to do something to.
 We want to be able to work on the data without having to specify it directly, like we did with the numbers and "Hello World" above.
 Instead of specifying the data directly, we can use variables instead.
 Variables contains data that we can do things to.
 Many languages require us to specify what kind the data a variable should contain should be, like strings or numbers.
 Python does not require this, we can use them directly.
 This is called dynamic typing.

+When you give a variable a value, you are assigning that value to that variable.

 ```python
    a = 1